 15 Apr Computer based IELTS Test

-IELTS now offers a new format of the test: Computer-based IELTS Test (computer-delivered IELTS).
-Those who choose to take the test in this computer-based format will be completing the Listening, Reading and Writing sections on a computer, while the Speaking section remains the same (one-to-one with a trained IELTS examiner).
+IELTS now offers a new format of the test: Computer-based IELTS Test (computer-delivered IELTS) in India for people who want to travel abroad for work or education purposes.
+Those who choose to take the test in this computer-based format will be completing the Listening, Reading and Writing sections on a computer, while the Speaking section remains the same (one-to-one face to face interview with a trained IELTS examiner).
 Computer-based IELTS is here to offer a fresh and more modern test experience with many more opportunities to take the test and receive results more quickly.

 Do you always like to try new things?